 Start Your Day With Protein Shakes:

 The reason I suggest protein shakes as a great tool for weight loss, before you even get to 6-weeks postpartum is because consuming enough protein while breastfeeding isn’t always easy.
 Breastfeeding tends to cause more sugar and carb cravings, leaving protein on the back burner.
 If you aren’t breastfeeding, starting your day with a simple protein shake is much easier than cooking.
 I love that I don’t have to clean up much, get a bunch of ingredients, do any chopping or prep, and clean any pans.
-I just throw a few scoops of my favorite protein powder in and some handfuls of spinach and frozen berries.
+I just throw a few scoops of my favorite protein powder (it is made for breastfeeding mamas, yay!) in and some handfuls of spinach and frozen berries.
 Rinse the Nutribullet single serving cup and go!

 The reason protein is essential postpartum is to help you heal after birth, and if you are breastfeeding, protein passes through your breast milk to baby.
 I created Milk Dust protein powder, which is a lactation-boosting protein powder that can help with weight loss by curbing sugar cravings.
 It also offers extra nutrients, vitamins and minerals that are proven to be essential to postpartum mamas.
 The goal is to help mamas get in enough protein to support healing and baby, as as as nutrients that when low, often cause sugar cravings.
 It is a plant-based protein powder, and I go over more protein powder options on the blog, which will help educate you on what ingredients are in powders and how they help.
 You can make some wonderful lactation smoothies that are healing, nutritious and really yummy one-handed, with baby in your arms.
 That is a major plus for new mommies.